 Set up a cleaning day that will be used to clean once per week.
 You should also have a laundry day.
 You could make it the same day, but it will create much more work.

 Using the sun to dry your sheets and other linens can really help to minimize bacteria growth and bad smell.
 The sun naturally kills off bacteria that can cause odors.

-The Takeaway: Try These Genius Cleaning Hacks…or Hire a Professional
+The Takeaway: Try These Eight Genius Cleaning Hacks…or Hire a Professional

 Overall, there is a lot that you can do to improve your cleaning and decluttering efforts.
 You can implement some of the cleaning hacks discussed above.
-However, much more easily, you can hire professional maid services in Los Angeles to New York (or anyplace in between) to get even better results.
+However, much more easily, you can hire professional maid services in any city or town across America to get even better results.